maxiim3/Ai-Prompt/README.md

 ![Ai-Prompt Cover Image](/cover.png)

-# Ai-Prompt for web developers
+# Ai-Prompt for developers and designers

 1. Open your favorite bot.
 2. Go to ai-prompt-daisy.md.